smallbasic/smallbasic.github.io/_build/reference/535-console-print.markdown

 PRINT USING "Total ###,##0 of \\ \\"; number, "bytes"
 The symbol ? can be used instead of keyword PRINT You can use 'USG' instead of 'USING'.

-quote: <strong>It's all in the punctuation at the end of a print statement</strong>
+quote: It's all in the punctuation at the end of a print statement>

 ~~~